"Decolonizing Technologies, Reprogramming Education"

 16-18 May 2019

-The program will be created by the Institute for Critical Indigenous Studies at the University of British Columbia (UBC) and the Department of English at the University of Victoria (UVic) in partnership with HASTAC.
+The program was created by the Institute for Critical Indigenous Studies at the University of British Columbia (UBC) and the Department of English at the University of Victoria (UVic) in partnership with HASTAC.

 - Thursday 16 May 2019